alz2/RedditFlow/DEVELOPMENT.md

 - [ ] Figure out how to display `.html` with React, or convert `.html` into React code

 - [ ] Update render on either reception of stream data or time slider in historical view
+    * Historical done (Andrew)
+    * Stream Interfacing Done (Andrew)
+        * Historical data are converted to streams and then sent to react components
+        * Yet to tests streams

 - [x] Add the timeseries representation (Andrew)
     * Experimented with [dimple](http://dimplejs.org/examples_viewer.html?id=pie_bubble).
 I can render a pie for each post although